 - Aggregation functions

-For convenience, when an admin creates a golden records project Tamr automatically generates a golden records dataset using a default rule with the "most common value" aggregation function and with golden record attributes matching 1-to-1 with records from the input dataset.
+For convenience, when an author or admin creates a golden records project, Tamr Core automatically generates a golden records dataset using a default rule with the "most common value" aggregation function and with golden record attributes matching 1-to-1 with records from the input dataset.
 You can then customize this rule for each attribute.
 For more information, see Editing Golden Record Consolidation Rules.

 Conditions